FIREKEEPERS CASINO HOTEL

 NHBP, Other Michigan Tribes Receive Award from Michigan Historic Preservation Network

-The Nottawaseppi Huron Band of the Potawatomi (NHBP) is pleased to announce that several Tribes in Michigan, including the NHBP, recently were awarded the Michigan Historic Preservation Network’s 2016 Government Institution Award.
+In May 2016, several Tribes in Michigan, including NHBP, were awarded the Michigan Historic Preservation Network’s 2016 Government Institution Award.

 The Michigan Historic Preservation Network presented the award to representatives of several Tribes during a reception on Friday, May 13, 2016, held at the Garden Theater in Detroit, for their part in the M-23/US-31 Holland to Grand Haven Archaeological Data Recoveries.